 If you are using an SQL database:

-These starters provide default configuration and create the Javers instance as a Spring bean.
-You can start using Javers with almost no configuration.
+Javers Spring Boot starters integrate seamlessly with your existing Spring Boot configuration.
+They provide sensible defaults and automatically create the Javers instance as a Spring bean.
+You can start using Javers immediately with little to no additional configuration.

 Read more about Javers’ Spring Boot integration and Javers’ Spring integration.